leobeeson/query-expansion/wbs.md

 3. Given a search query, decide to which `categories` it is most relevant, and why.
 4. Given a search query, suggest other related `categories` it could be associated to, and why.
 5. Given a set of labelled search queries, identify search queries that are potentially misclassified, suggest a more relevant `category`, and why.
+   * Use to **retrain transformer model**.
+6. Given a small set of search queries from an unbalanced class, suggest similar search queries for upsampling category, and balancing training set.
+   * Use to **retrain transformer model**.

 ## Deliverables